SuzetteBuxmann/javascript-function-examples/README.md

 Javascript function which takes an array (in this case a sparse array) as argument and returns the number of elements in that array (as opposed to the array.length method).

+Constructor functions and prototype: examples and:
+Calculate the area and perimeter of a rectangle Calculate the distance between distances using co-ordinates